 Where to stay

 Anybody visiting Brisbane on business would be wise to stay within the Central Business District.
-This area is also great for backpackers, or those travelling on a budget, as the accommodation is generally very well priced.
+This area is also great for backpackers, or those traveling on a budget, as the accommodation is generally very well priced.
 Since it is within walking distance of most tourist attractions, it is a practical solution for both business guests and tourists alike.

-Moreton Island mostly consists of national park, however, there are certain places offering accommodation for anybody wanting to sit back and relax for most of their holiday, yet still be within travelling distance of Brisbane’s top attractions.
+Moreton Island mostly consists of national park, however, there are certain places offering accommodation for anybody wanting to sit back and relax for most of their holiday, yet still be within traveling distance of Brisbane’s top attractions.